From Online Dictionary of Crystallography

 In the literature, the term merohedral twinning is often improperly used instead of twinning by merohedry.
 A merohedral crystal may undergo several different types of twinning and for this reason the term "merohedral twinning" is misleading, as the following example shows.

 A crystal belonging to the geometric crystal class 2 is merohedral because its lattice has at least symmetry 2/m.
-There are thee supergroups of order two of the point group 2 which correspond to three different twins.
+There are thee minimal supergroups of order four of the point group 2 which correspond to three different twins.

 - Twinning by reflection across the (010) plane or by inversion: this corresponds to twinning by merohedry, twin point group 2/m';